Contact Us | Search

 Project Overview

 Vietnam is one of the worst dioxin-contaminated areas in the world as a result of extensive use of the herbicide “Agent Orange” (AO) during the war (1961–1971).
 The worst contaminated sites in Vietnam are located at airbases where large quantities of AO were stored/handled.
 These areas still pose serious environmental and health risks.
-To date, no low-cost, effective phytoremediation technology has been developed to stabilize, mitigate, and remediate soils with low to moderate levels of dioxin contamination over large areas.
+Prior to this project, no low-cost, effective phytoremediation technology had been developed to stabilize, mitigate, and remediate soils with low to moderate levels of dioxin contamination over large areas.
 Initial studies with vetiver grass (Chrysopogon zizanioides L.) indicate that it is a very promising candidate for providing such an alternative.
-This PEER project will (1) assess the use of vetiver grass for the phytoremediation and phytostabilization of dioxin-contaminated soils on a field scale at Bien Hoa Airbase and (2) deepen our understanding of the mechanisms of dioxin uptake and degradation pathways of Vetiver grass.
-The Monto genotype–a known, noninvasive type of vetiver grass (hereafter “Monto”)—will be used in the two proposed experiments.
-The indoor experiment will help address and clarify the remaining issues in phytostabilization and phytoremediation from a previous project completed by the PI.
-The field experiment will help reevaluate the results from the indoor experiment, and the potential use of vetiver in phytostabilization of dioxin-contaminated sites will be assessed.
+This PEER project (1) assessed the use of vetiver grass for the phytoremediation and phytostabilization of dioxin-contaminated soils on a field scale at Bien Hoa Airbase and (2) deepened our understanding of the mechanisms of dioxin uptake and degradation pathways of Vetiver grass.
+The Monto genotype–a known, noninvasive type of vetiver grass (hereafter “Monto”)—was used in the two experiments.
+The indoor experiment helped address and clarify the remaining issues in phytostabilization and phytoremediation from a previous project completed by the PI.
+The field experiment helped reevaluate the results from the indoor experiment and assess the potential use of vetiver in phytostabilization of dioxin-contaminated sites.

-The project will benefit about 135,000 people in the vicinity of the airbase, particularly the personnel of the 935th Air Regiment, by helping to reduce the potential health risks associated with dioxin.
-Furthermore, the results of the proposed project should significantly contribute to advances in phytoremediation technology that can be applied elsewhere in Vietnam and worldwide.
+The results of the project should significantly contribute to advances in phytoremediation technology that can be applied elsewhere in Vietnam and worldwide.
 The practical measures to be developed and tested will also help local, regional, and national policy makers and NGO-sponsored programs develop and evaluate short- and long-term mitigation and remediation alternatives and ultimately implement remedial actions effectively.
-Through workshops with local people, potential adverse health-related, environmental, and social issues will be addressed to help raise community awareness of dioxin-related issues and solutions.
-By providing funding support for PhD and MSc students, the project is also expected to foster a new generation of environmentalists interested in phytoremediation technology.
+By providing funding support for PhD and MSc students, the project also fostered a new generation of environmentalists interested in phytoremediation technology.

 Final Summary of Project Activities